Thuynh808/Qualys-Quest-Analysis/README.md

 ![Scan 3-3](https://i.imgur.com/2isaU26.png)<br><br>
 ![Scan 3-4](https://i.imgur.com/Jsy5udq.png)<br><br>

-<p>This trend of diminishing vulnerabilities affirms our proactive approach and the measures we implement to secure our environment.
-By focusing on the Vulnerability Management Cycle, we can continue to resolve vulnerabilities aiming to reduce the attack surface further and strengthen our security defenses.</p>
+This trend of diminishing vulnerabilities affirms our proactive approach and the measures we implement to secure our environment.
+By focusing on the Vulnerability Management Cycle, we can continue to resolve vulnerabilities aiming to reduce the attack surface further and strengthen our security defenses.

 </details>